Think about how many SaaS applications your business uses.

 Notify owners of renewals or cancellations.

 Avoid missing the notice of renewal of cancellation dates.

 Make sure you don’t get stuck with contracts you don’t want to renew.

-This is especially useful when you consider that more and more business teams are purchasing SaaS tools, so the chance of overlooking a license is higher than ever.
+This is especially useful when you consider that more and more business teams are purchasing SaaS solutions, so the chance of overlooking a license is higher than ever.
 With that also comes the increased importance of being fully aware of any approaching renewal notices, so you can be sure to give proper notification if you’re no longer interested in renewing the license for another term.

 5. Usage tracking and license management

 An effective SaaS management program will be able to control who has access to which licenses.
 This ensures you stay compliant by avoiding the over-allocation of licenses.
-In addition, it can also promote optimal utilization of the SaaS tool by avoiding under usage of licenses that you’re paying for.
+In addition, it can also promote optimal utilization of the SaaS tool by avoiding under usage of unused licenses that you’re paying for.

 This allows you to:

-Evade penalties or getting charged for going over allocation
+Evade penalties or getting charged for going over allocation within your usage data

 Avoid idle spending or paying for unused seats